Muneeb65/sigma_bot_api_backend/README.md

-# Population Health Platform #
+# Sigma BOT #
 This repo contains the code for Population Health Platform

 ## Branches

-* There are majorly three branches `develop`, `uat` and `production` public facing
-* Production branch points to live environment, uat to testing environment, develop to development environment
-* Feature branches will be used by developers to work on a new feature or bug fixes by taking a fresh branch from `develop`
+* Feature branches will be used by developers to work on a new feature or bug fixes by taking a fresh branch from `main`

 ### Workflow
-* Developers should create a feature branch from `develop` branch
+* Developers should create a feature branch from `main` branch
-* Once the work is complete, create a PR with `develop`
+* Once the work is complete, create a PR with `main`
-* To make the new feature live, PR of uat is  needed to merge in production
-* Mention Jira ticket number in PR title, and commit message.

 ## Contributing